 Please ensure that clothing provides enough protection for the range of activities that will be part of classroom learning and outside playtimes.
-(Clothing should cover shoulders, tummies and the tops of legs.)
+Clothing should cover shoulders, tummies and the tops of legs.

 We display examples of the current stock of school uniform, book bags and water bottles in the main reception area for you to have a look at.
 We keep a stock of school uniform, which can be purchased daily between 9.00am and 4.00pm from the school office.
+We also offer a range of free second hand uniform at events such as the half termly teas held after school.